Perlkonig/personal-blog/01.blog/fallcon-31-2018-wrap-up/item.md

 * They also have "hosted games" where a dedicated host teaches a group of people how to play a game, which you then sit down and play.
 This is my favourite part.
 It's an ideal way to learn a new game, and it's one of the few times I get to try a game before maybe buying it.
 There are multiple hosted sessions a day, and multiple different games being offered in each session, so you can almost fill up your entire schedule with hosted sessions.
 You also get to meet lots of different people.

 * Prototype corner is a space where game designers bring their unfinished and close-to-finished games for playtesting.
 It's not really my bag, but a good number of people participate.
-FallCon hosts the [Canadian Game Design Awards](https://www.fallcon.com/rules.html), which gets awarded at the convention. **TODO** This year it went to blah blah...
+FallCon hosts the [Canadian Game Design Awards](https://www.fallcon.com/rules.html), which gets awarded at the convention.
+This year it went to a game I can't wait to buy: [Crash Factor](http://www.massgammon.com/).
+The kids are going to love this one.

 * They've also introduced a few panels in recent years, mostly focused on game design.
 Great if you're into that sort of thing.